The UCL Academy – What Makes us Different?

 A fundamental feature of the student experience at the Academy is the learning set of six students.
 On their first day every student is placed in a group of five other students with whom they will collaborate day-to-day to enable group problem-solving and group-based research.
 The benefits to students are not academic alone, but also help to equip them with the ‘soft skills’ integral to healthy lives and careers.

 Encouraging interdependence between learners is thought to promote a shift from cognitive self-interest to mutual interest, a development in positive learning and social relationships and an increased openness to being influenced by and influencing others.
 The Set stimulates socialised learning and through this interdependence, and its many benefits.
 Interdependence however does create conflict, social and cognitive, but evidence suggests that this conflict provides learners with the opportunity to strengthen their cognitive powers and develop social skills such as social mediation.

 Collaboration is hard-wired into every area of the Academy, from the design of the learning spaces right through to how the schemes of work and Deeper Learning Days are designed.

 The UCL Academy is organised around five Houses with every student and member of Academy staff belonging to a House.

 Each House has its own Superstudio space and its own canteen area.
 Additionally, every space in the Academy belongs to a household, and the members of that household are responsible for ‘hosting’ those facilities for the rest of the Academy community.

-A student belongs to the same household for the duration of their time at the Academy enabling them to build a strong House identity and to be provided with academic and pastoral support from those that know them best: their tutors, Learning Sets and Heads of House.
+A student belongs to the same household for the duration of their time at the Academy enabling them to build a strong House identity and to be provided with academic and pastoral support from those who know them best: their tutors, Learning Sets and Heads of House.